zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Mix-The-DApp-IDE.rst

 -  *Select Scenario*

-"Ethereum node URL" is the location where a node is running, there must be a node running in order to initiate deployment.
+"Expanse node URL" is the location where a node is running, there must be a node running in order to initiate deployment.

 "Pick Scenario to deploy" is a mandatory step.
 Mix will execute